Tommy John: New York Yankees (second stint) (1986–1989)

 During the 1986 season, John had agreed to become the pitching coach for the University of North Carolina (UNC) later in the year, meaning he would likely retire.
 However, he resigned from the UNC position on November 21 due to "irreconcilable differences" with head coach Mike Roberts.
 In his 1991 autobiography, John stated that the reasons he resigned were that Roberts, after promising John two cars and six season tickets to UNC basketball games for coming to work for UNC, tried to cut the deal back to one car and no tickets.
 Roberts also used John's name on promotional materials for baseball camps without John's permission.
-After resigning from UNC, John signed a contract for $350,000, provided he made the team out of spring training.
+After resigning from UNC, John signed a contract to return to the Yankees for $350,000, provided he made the team out of spring training.
 On April 19 and April 26, 1987, he threw seven shutout innings in consecutive starts, only allowing one hit on the 26th in a 14–2 win over Cleveland.
 Pitching on three days' rest on August 8, he threw a two-hit shutout against the Tigers, the last he would throw in his career.
 On October 2, he gave up just one run in a complete game, 3–1 triumph over Baltimore.
 In 33 starts, John had a 13–6 record, a 4.03 ERA, 63 strikeouts, 47 walks, and 212 hits allowed in 187 2/3 innings pitched.